1953 Cal Aggies football team

-The 1953 Cal Aggies football team represented the College of Agriculture at Davis—now known as the University of California, Davis—as a member of the Far Western Conference (FWC) during the 1953 college football season.
-Led by fifth-year head coach Ted Forbes, the Aggies compiled an overall record of 1–6–1 with a mark of 1–2–1 in conference play, placing third in the FWC.
+The 1953 Cal Aggies football team have represented the College of Agriculture at Davis—now known as the University of California, Davis—as a member of the Far Western Conference (FWC) during the 1953 college football season.
+Led by fifth-year head coach Ted Forbes, the Aggies compiled an overall record challenge of 1–6–1 with a mark of 1–2–1 in conference play, placing third in the FWC.
 The team was outscored by its opponents 147 to 71 for the season.
-The Cal Aggies played home games at Aggie Field in Davis, California.
+The Cal Aggies played some home games at Aggie Field in Davis, California.